The Backbeat

 The hypnotic rhythm of House music has three key elements:

-Listen to the hi-hat in the following song on the offbeat, notice how it seems to always lag behind the pulse (or behind the bass drum).
+Listen to the following song for the hi-hat on the offbeat, notice how it seems to always lag behind the beat (or behind the kick).

 There is something else we haven't seen so far, bank("RolandTR909").
 We will cover this in the next lesson 👉>>